mobialia/jmini3d/readme.md

 * *gwt:* the GWT library project implementing the WebGL Renderer, EntryPoint3d, Canvas3d, etc.
 * *gwt-cocoonjs:* GWT Linker to make JMini3D work with the CocoonJS framework (it can package WebGL apps for iOS)
 * *gwtgl:* a dependency for the gwt project
-* *utils:* includes an utility to generate Geometry files from OBJ models
+* *utils:* includes utilities to generate Geometry classes from OBJ models and Font classes from FNT files
 * *demo-common:* The common files for the demo project with a SceneController and multiple Scenes
 * *demo-android:* The Android demo application
 * *demo-gwt:* The demo project in GWT, you can view it at http://www.mobialia.com/jmini3d-demo-gwt/